uphold/docs/_authentication.md

 #### Step 3 - Using the access token to get my cards

-Finally, the Partner application can now use the provided **token** to query other protected endpoints of Uphold API.
+The Partner application can now use the provided **token** to query other protected endpoints of Uphold API.

 > Request using the 'Authorization' header: